frank-at-adacore/learn-fork/content/courses/Creating_C_Bindings_For_Ada/chapters/08_Special_Cases.rst

-If we were writing this in Ada to begin with, one solution would be to use generics (either a subprogram or package) to implement different versions of :ada:`Set_Pipe_Command` that would take a parameter of the appropriate message type and have it call the thin binding, remove the ability of the clients to abuse the address parameter.
+If we were writing this in Ada to begin with, one solution would be to use generics (either a subprogram or package) to implement different versions of :ada:`Set_Pipe_Command` that would take a parameter of the appropriate message type.
+The thick binding should work the same way - it should be a generic subprogram that takes a message type as the generic formal parameter, and then the subprogram parameter would be the message.
+The implementation would then pass the address of the input message into the thin binding.
+This guarantees that the message content is valid (because the generic should be instantiated with a valid message type) and the address is valid (because we are taking the :ada:`'address` of a valid object).

 .. code-block:: Ada
   :caption: Ada Thick Binding